Existing relationships, no verification needed, up to 35 non-accredited investors. Self-certification is enough.

 - The SEC permits issuers to rely on a prior verification for up to five years, provided the investor reaffirms their accredited status at the time of the new investment.
 Covercy stores the verification on the investor record and prompts for reaffirmation on subsequent deals so the reliance period is used correctly.

-This page is informational.
-It is not legal advice.
-Securities laws are fact-specific and change over time.
-GPs should consult qualified securities counsel before relying on this material for any specific raise.
+This page is informational and not legal advice.
+Securities laws are fact-specific and change over time; GPs should consult qualified securities counsel before relying on this material for any specific raise.